VirtuallyCreative/kaizen-101/content/_index.md

           means to be a developer of computer web technologies in 2021.

+          Ok, actually the TL;DR is the book unpacking the Kaizen mental model/framework (continuous improvement) and using this already proven technique to your advantage on the journey to becoming a better developer-you.

           Chock-full of practical, real-life examples on how to improve your daily developer workflow from tried, tested and repeatedly failed until true methods on,